About Lou Imbriano

 Imbriano began his career working as a sports producer for WHDH radio in Boston, where he produced all of the station’s sports talk shows and sports specials, including the broadcasting of the New England Patriots football games.
 After four years at WHDH, he joined WEEI as the executive producer for Boston’s only all-sports radio station.
 In 1994, he was promoted to station management, and was responsible for creating, formatting and developing marketing programs, on-air programming, events and station initiatives.

 Imbriano has created, formatted, produced, and developed numerous successful events, broadcast programs and business entities.
 He created and produced Sports Jam, an interactive sports fan festival that incorporated aspects of all of the major professional sports teams in New England.
 Imbriano co-created and formatted The Phantom Gourmet, a food and dining television program.
-Lou also played an important role in creating and/or producing the WEEI Celebrity Golf Tournament, The A Team, The Hot Dog Safari, The Dee Brown Slam Dunk Tour, An Evening with Boston Super Stars, WEEI Madness, Jambalaya Crusade, Tuesday Night Football, Team 850 Racing, Ciao-Chow Bambino and a multitude of charitable events that have cumulatively raised over $7 million for deserving charities and foundations.
+Lou also played an important role in creating and/or producing the WEEI Celebrity Golf Tournament, The A Team, The Hot Dog Safari, The Dee Brown Slam Dunk Tour, An Evening with Boston Super Stars, WEEI Madness, Jambalaya Crusade, Tuesday Night Football, Team 850 Racing, Ciao-Chow Bambino and a multitude of charitable events that have cumulatively raised over $10 million for deserving charities and foundations.
 Imbriano serves on a number of boards and charitable committees.
 He speaks to colleges, businesses, and organizations across the globe on topics including relationship architecture, customer service, marketing and social media.
-Imbriano also teaches sports marketing at his alma mater, Boston College.